brookemstevens/brooke-stevens-portfolio/README.md

 # 🎉 Welcome to my GitHub Portfolio! 🎉

-In this portfolio, you'll find the following projects listed in alphabetical order: <br />
+In this portfolio, you'll find the following projects listed in alphabetical order: <br>

 **Predicting sleep efficiency using linear regression 🌙**